wtsi-hgi/irobot/README.md

 ### Precache Failure

-If the constraints of the precache are impossible to resolve (e.g., trying to fetch a data object that's bigger than the precache), then a `507 Insufficient Storage` response will be returned.
+If the constraints of the precache are impossible to satisfy (e.g., trying to fetch a data object that's bigger than the precache), then a `507 Insufficient Storage` response will be returned.